Reviews You Can Rely On

 Thin handle

 The Benchmade 535 Bugout is the best knife we know of for self-propelled outdoor adventures.
-Longtime top manufacturer Benchmade made this knife precisely for carrying in the backcountry.
-But its lightweight and low profile make it the perfect option to carry with you every day as well.
-This smaller knife still sports a top-quality, full-size 3.04-inch blade that opens, locks, and closes with the predictable smoothness we have come to expect from the reliable hardware of Benchmade knives.
+Longtime top manufacturer Benchmade made this knife precisely for carrying in the backcountry, with a lightweight and low-profile design.
+It's also a great EDC, too.
+This smaller knife still sports a top-quality, full-size 3.04-inch blade that opens, locks, and closes with predictable smoothness.
 And, at only 1.90 ounces and 4.25 inches in length with a 0.40-inch width, it makes an ideal choice to toss in a bag or pocket on the go.
-Other models we really like for delivering a similarly high-function everyday utilitarian design include the more expensive Zero Tolerance 0450 Sinkevich Carbon Fiber, the slightly less costly Kershaw Leek, and the budget-friendly CRKT Drifter.

 The lightweight design of the 535 Bugout comes with one pretty notable concession: the handle is a tad flexible.
 It is built entirely of plastic (technically, a Grivory thermoplastic composite) but constructed without an internal skeleton liner, as seen on most other knives.
-The result is more stable than the product's light weight may lead you to believe, but it is important also to note this isn't the tool for intense cutting tasks.
-Ask yourself if you're likely to encounter the need for extended cutting in your day-to-day life or regular outdoor adventures.
-If so, we recommend looking to one of the many more highly rated and more robust options in our test group.
-A couple of Benchmade cousins, the Mini Barrage and North Fork, would make great tools for such regular, work-heavy days.
-We also really like the Spyderco Para Military 2 G-10 for its similarly impressive performance in all metrics.
-Another top contender that may not be up for heavy-duty cutting tasks but is likely to make short work of most average everyday jobs is the Kershaw Leek.
-In contrast, the Victorinox Classic SD Swiss Army is an option we'd consider carrying on longer camp trips; even though the knife isn't impressive (at all), it would ensure you are equipped with a mini multi-tool in your pocket, which is worth something.
+The result is decently stable, but this isn't the tool for intense cutting tasks.
+If you need a knife for regular, work-heavy days, then we recommend a couple of Benchmade cousins, the Mini Barrage and North Fork.
+In contrast, the Victorinox Classic SD Swiss Army is an option we'd consider carrying on longer camp trips; even though the knife isn't impressive (at all), it would ensure you are equipped with a mini multi-tool.
+But the Bugout is still one of the lightest knives we have tested, and if this is your top priority, then it's a reliable option.

 Read more: Benchmade 535 Bugout review